 In addition, MoVA should develop standards for local governments responsible for delivering services and benefits to veterans under the decentralization reforms.
 This task requires sufficient funding and adequate institutional capacity of MoVA to fundamentally change its public policies and create a people-oriented service design.
-A nationwide tracking system, such as an e-registry, could fast-track access to benefits and services.
-Given that most veterans are willing to use an e-registry to apply for services and most use the internet every day, an e-registry and digitization of the process would be an effective way to improve and maintain their access to benefits from MoVA.
-The e-registry should capture and monitor which benefits are used and by whom, which will make the process more transparent and address veterans' perceptions of corruption and nepotism.
+A nationwide tracking system, such as an e-registry, could serve as a basis to further accelerate access to benefits and services.
+Given that most veterans are willing to use an e-registry to apply for benefits, and the fact that most use the internet every day, suggests that creating an e-registry and introducing electronic document management could lay the groundwork for creating a system that will improve access to benefits provided by the state.
+Comprehensive and coordinated use of the e-register with the appropriate software will provide an opportunity to capture and monitor which benefits are used and by whom.
+This will increase transparency and change veterans' perceptions of corruption and nepotism.